-Tezos is a blockchain project that stands out due to its built-in mechanisms for upgrading the network.
-Changes to the Tezos blockchain are code proposals made by people who own a certain amount of XTZ, which are then voted on by peers.
-Because Tezos is self-amending, there is never any need for any of that pesky hard forking
+Tezos is a blockchain project that stands out due to its built-in governance mechanism for upgrading the network.
+Changes to the Tezos blockchain are code proposals made by people who own a certain amount of Tez (XTZ), which are then voted on by peers.
+Because Tezos is self-amending, network upgrades are seamless, and hard-forks are needless.

-Tezos is overseen by The Tezos Foundation, a Swiss entity that is responsible for promotion, grants, strategic partnerships, and other activities that raise awareness of the Tezos ecosystem.
+The Tezos ecosystem is supported by several entities around the world, including the Tezos Foundation, a non-profit Swiss entity that is responsible for initiatives that help drive awareness and adoption of the Tezos blockchain.

 Tezos has a few key differences from the other smart contract platforms in the blockchain space.

-Changes to Tezos follow an on-chain governance model.
-Changes to the blockchain are submitted by delegates through code updates.
-Stakeholders can then vote on whether they approve or deny the changes.
+Tezos upgrades are implemented through an on-chain governance model.
+Changes to the blockchain are submitted by delegates through code updates, and stakeholders can then vote on whether they approve or deny the changes.

-Thanks to this on-chain governance model, radical disruption can happen at any time – if the delegates approve of the proposed changes to the blockchain.
-This can involve system changes like amendments to fees or the process of baking, or anything really!
+Thanks to this on-chain governance model, significant upgrades can happen at any time – if the delegates approve of the proposed changes to the blockchain.
+This can involve system changes like amendments to fees or the process of baking, or even something as fundamental as the consensus algorithm!
 This also results in a thriving community to discuss changes and new rules to make the system better.